We think this TV show stands out for:

 What parents need to know

-Parents need to know that HBO's The Out List -- which features a range of notable representatives of the lesbian, gay, bisexual, and transgendered community discussing the challenges and opportunities of living in a sometimes unwelcoming society -- is one to watch and discuss with your teens.
+Parents need to know that HBO's The Out List -- which features a range of notable representatives of the lesbian, gay, bisexual, and transgender community discussing the challenges and opportunities of living in a sometimes unwelcoming society -- is one to watch and discuss with your teens.
 The issues discussed range from discrimination, AIDS, and suicide, to gay marriage and parenthood.
 There's some strong language throughout ("ass," "pissed," "p---y," "s--t," "f--k"), and epithets like "sissy," "queer," "butch queen," and "homo" are used to self-describe.
 Expect a few references to male genitals and other sexually-charged topics.
 Despite the controversial nature of many of the issues discussed here, the central message is the importance of respect for all human beings.

 What's the story?